 The Naru Paradigm in Plato

-This same pattern of the naru literature is also seen in the works of Plato, in which he presents his teacher Socrates in situations that would appear to a reader or hearer to be narrated by an actual witness to the events.
-Although Plato places himself in the jury in the dialogue of Apology, scholars have challenged whether what Socrates said that day accords with Plato's version of the events (since Xenophon gives a different version of the trial), and in Plato's dialogue of the Phaedo, which recounts the last hours of Socrates' life, he states he was not present but delivers an account under the name of a fellow-student, Phaedo.
+This same pattern of the Naru literature is also seen in the works of Plato, in which he presents his teacher Socrates in situations that would appear to a reader or hearer to be narrated by an actual witness to the events.
+Although Plato places himself in the jury in the dialogue of Apology, scholars have challenged whether what Socrates said that day accords with Plato's version of the events since Xenophon (l.
+430 - c.
+354 BCE) gives a different version of the trial and, in Plato's dialogue of the Phaedo, which recounts the last hours of Socrates' life, the author states he was not present but delivers an account under the name of a fellow-student, Phaedo.

 The historical Phaedo is said to have repudiated the dialogue as fiction, but that did not stop the dialogue of the Phaedo (or Plato's Book of the Soul, as it was known) from being widely read and appreciated.
 Originality in composition may have had its personal rewards for the writer but, in publishing, a recognizable name was most important.
 Phaedo had been a slave who Socrates arranged to have freed so he could study philosophy and, after his teacher's death, began his own school and was as well known in Athens as Plato.